-Aid agencies are struggling to cope with a deepening refugee crises related to the civil war in neighboring Syria at the same time the Palestinian economy is faltering.
+The demonstrations came as the Palestinian economy falters and while aid agencies struggle to cope with deepening refugee crises related to the civil war in neighboring Syria.

 Many refugees fear UNRWA is slowly disengaging from its aid activities and believe the international community owes them support since it recognized Israel amid the war that led to its founding in 1948 - during which they fled or were driven from their homes to Gaza, the West Bank and surrounding countries.

 The U.N. agency has said it is trying to end the strike but does not have funds to meet the wage demands.
 It also says its employees get paid at least 20 percent and in some cases 80 percent more than public-sector employees in equivalent fields.

 "The general Palestinian public seems increasingly appalled," UNRWA spokesman Chris Gunness told Reuters.

 "The strike has deprived some 51,000 children of an education, shut down 42 health facilities, denied 5,800 of the most vulnerable refugees urgently needed relief services and withheld financial support from 5,100 refugee families."

 Unemployment and poverty in the Palestinian territories both hover around 25 percent.
 The aid-dependent Palestinian Authority is hard pressed to pay even its own workers.

 UNRWA union spokesman Shaker al-Rishq said few agency employees were paid above Palestinian government salaries and that UNRWA staff in neighboring countries were paid far more.

 "The people are furious with the agency, not with our strike.
 We will engage in steps to escalate our action.
 Twenty-seven employees have been on hunger strike for 17 days, and some of them are in the hospital," he said.